Clan Amir 00-02

 The Royal Guards

-The Royal Guards (Guards) are very effective combat troops and are very loyal to the King - as their oath of allegiance is to the King they’re his personal troops.
-Each year staff travel the world to study troop training methods in other countries and the best aspects are included in training the Royal Guards.
-All are trained as combat troops then their specialist skills - including medical and rescue troops.
+The Royal Guards (Guards) are very effective combat troops, and are very loyal to the King as their oath of allegiance is to the King they’re his personal troops.
+Each year staff travel the world to study troop training methods in other countries, and they see the best aspects are included in training the Royal Guards.
+All of the Guards are trained as combat troops then their specialist skills: including the medical and rescue troops.
 The Guards wear two insignia.
 The right shoulder has an oval patch with a horizontal main axis showing the Royal Falcon.
-The oval has a crown on its centre top and the words ‘Royal Guards’ along the bottom curve.
-The left shoulder has the unit insignia with the regimental and unit symbol on it, the unit name around the top edge and its short name along the bottom edge.
+The oval has a crown on its centre top, and the words ‘Royal Guards’ along the bottom curve.
+The left shoulder has the unit insignia with the regimental and unit symbol on it, the unit name around the top edge with its short name along the bottom edge.
 There are five brigades.
-An individual is called a ‘Sword, ‘ as they’re the Kings Sword - smiting the enemy.
+An individual is called a ‘Sword,’ because they’re the King’s Sword who smites the enemy.
 Each regiment specialises in something.
-As a group they’re called ‘Swords.’
-Civilian contractors do the equipment repairs and heavy maintenance for all Guards units while the Guards do the combat field repairs.
+As a group name the troops are called ‘Swords.’
+Civilian contractors do the equipment repairs and maintenance for all Guards units while the Guards do the combat field repairs.

 The Claymore are ground troops, the core of the Guards.
 Their unit patch is a coloured horizontal sword with the regimental number below the blade’s centre with a symbol above it.
 Three regiments.
 The 1st, the Kings Own, a crown: they protect the royal family and embassies; thus it has extra companies.
 The 2nd, the Foresters, a tree: jungle warfare.
 The 3rd is a newly raised unit of mountain climbers, they’ve no symbol or informal name yet.